Seraaron/agora/srd/lists/Character Assembly Points Menu.md

 -   Each additional condition beyond three costs **1 cap** each.
     -   Up to a maximum of six.

-#question This is the same as with flatpacks, though some let you choose more than three.
-Still, conditions are always optional; you don't have to choose any if you don't want to.
+❓ This is the same as with flatpacks, though some let you choose more than three.
+Still, conditions are always optional — you don't have to choose any if you don't want to.

 ##### Kith & Kin Costs:

 -   You may take up three [[VINPCs|kith or kin]] NPCs for _free_.
 -   This limit cannot be increased without the FC's permission.

-#question This is the same as with flatpacks.
+❓ This is the same as with flatpacks.

 ##### Gambit Costs:

--   Use the **[[Gambits List]]** to choose your [[Features|gambits]], if any.
+-   Use the **[[Gambits List]]** to choose your [[Gambits|gambits]], if any.
     -   Gambits are locked off in tiers.
     -   You cannot take a gambit of a higher tier than your character.
 -   Your first gambit of the same tier as your character costs **6 caps**.
 -   Your first gambit of a lower tier than your character costs  **3 caps**.
 -   Each additional gambit costs **5 caps**, regardless of tier.

-#question Most ordinary flatpacks either don't offer any Gambits, or will only let you choose one from a small selection; and even the higher tier flatpacks only give you a few.
+❓ Most ordinary flatpacks either don't offer any Gambits, or will only let you choose one from a small selection — and even the higher tier flatpacks only give you a few.

-#important The only other way to obtain a gambit then, is to make one your [[Exclusive Features]], with your [[Facilitator|FC's]] permission.
+❗ The only other way to obtain a gambit then, is to make one your [[Exclusive Features]], with your [[Facilitator|FC's]] permission.